LedgeDash/unum/data_flow/README.md

 # Pipelining

-To express a pipeline, you can simple chain them as if they are regular functions:
+To express a pipeline, you can simply chain them as if they are regular functions:

 ```python
 f3(f2(f1(input)))